saharmor/realtime-transcription-playground/README.md

   <h2 align="center">Real-time Transcription Playground</h2>
 </p>

 A real-time transcription project using React and a socketio python server.
 The goal of this project is to enable developers to create web demos and speech2text prototypes with just a few lines of code.
+Examples can be medical dictation apps, a note-taking CRM for entrepreneurs, etc.

 *Currently only supports real-time transcription using Google Cloud Speech*